A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Interest rates and whether they are aligned with the provider's social goals.
 Minimum frequency: annually

-• Mission drift and reputation risk – monitor levels of targeted clients (women, rural, youth, poor); market studies to assess provider’s image in the market
+• Mission drift and reputation risk – monitor number/levels of targeted clients (women, rural, youth, vulnerable households, etc.); market studies to assess provider’s image in the market

 • Incidents resulting in harm – monitor client complaints; analyze staff misconduct; abusive/aggressive collection practices